leonardoARoman/RestaurantAutomationMainSystem/README.md

 # RestaurantAutomationMainSystem
 Software engineer project.
 This is the main system for management purposes such as seating guests, editing exinting orders, managing reservation, floor state, employees clock in/out system and more.
+This application was developed using javaFx and SceneBuilder.
+IMPORTANT: you need java7 or higher in order to run the code properly.
+Some of the functionality used in this application is functional programing using labda expression.
+Hence JDK 7 or higher is requiered.

 # Main System
 The main system devides and conqueres targetting three different type of audience: Mobile app for waiters, Webb app for customer's queries and Desktop app for all restaurant personal.